 An Eye to History: Preserving for Future Generations

-Lois and Mac’s gift to help expand the UVM library, dedicated in 1980, was in honor of Lois’ father, David W. Howe, and the value he placed on “the printed word.”
+Lois and Mac’s 1978 commitment to help expand the UVM library, dedicated in 1980, was in honor of Lois’ father, David W. Howe, and the value he placed on “the printed word.”
 David, a UVM graduate in the Class of 1914 and editor of the student newspaper, often encouraged his children and grandchildren to keep journals.
 He had served as an army aviator in World War I; the newsy letters he sent back from the front to his family in Burlington were later compiled by his brother so they could be shared with David’s extended family.